 Nimbostratus

-These clouds form low dark blankets, they signal rain or snow within 4 - 5 hours, rain or snow usually lasts several hours.
+These clouds form low dark blankets, they signal rain or snow within 4-5 hours, the rainfall or snowfall usually lasts several hours.

 altitude: 1.5 - 5 km (1 - 3 miles)